amcginlay/venafi-demos/demos/02-openshift-nginx-ingress-operator-cert-manager/README.md

 ![title](images/route53.png)

-Once the DNS record has propagated, the new endpoint will also respond with the familiar "404" status page from `nginx`.
+Once the DNS record has propagated, the new endpoint will also respond with the familiar "404" status page from NGINX.
 Wait for this to happen before continuing.
 ```bash
 curl -L http://${DNS_RECORD_NAME}